MPAS-Dev/compass/latest/_sources/developers_guide/troubleshooting.rst.txt

 was a problem solving for the requested combination of packages.
-This likely indicates that you have an existing compass development environment (``dev_compass_*``) that can't be updated to be compatible with the new set of development packages given in one of:
+This likely indicates that you have an existing compass development environment (``dev_compass_*``) that can't be updated to be compatible with the new set of development packages given in:

 .. code-block:: none

-    conda/compass_env/spec-file*.txt
+    conda/build*/spec-file*.txt

 The solution should be to recreate the environment rather than trying to update it: